CloAk-64bit/NukeTabz/README.md

 # How to use it:
 - Go to extensions look for NukeTabz.
-- click it NukeTabz will appear (Keep in mind if you have more then one url you want to keep open suggest make a list first in notepad separated with commas then just past it in ctrl+v ).
+- click it NukeTabz will appear (Keep in mind if you have more then one url you want to keep open suggestion make a list first in notepad separated with tilde then just past it in ctrl+v ).
 - Then click Submit and let the magic happen. depending on how many tabz are open can take a little while...
 - ![Screenshot (1027)](https://github.com/user-attachments/assets/c5a873e2-2c58-4825-ae2c-a082b76b67ce)